crowbait/baccy/README.md

 # baccy

-> **Informative, simple backup tool based on directory synchronization, with reasonable efficiency; written in Rust.**
+> **Informative, simple, and flexible backup tool based on directory synchronization, with reasonable efficiency; written in Rust.**

 ![demo](demo.svg)